cochran4/OnlineLatentStateLearning/README.md

 - Example-specific folders contain details of specific simulation experiments (e.g., PREE Example reproduces the partial reinforcement extinction effect simulations)

-Within each example-specific folder, you can run a simulation experiment (and generate figures) by running the command RunXXX in matlab were XXX is a label of the simulation example.
+Within each example-specific folder, you can run a simulation experiment (and generate figures) by running the command RunX in matlab were X is the name of the simulation example.

 Within the Common Files folder,